sensepost/sconwar/README.md

 `sconwar` is licensed under a [GNU General Public v3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Permissions beyond the scope of this license may be available at [http://sensepost.com/contact/](http://sensepost.com/contact/).

 The sconwar logo is a derivative work of [Mini Mike's Metro Minis](https://github.com/mikelovesrobots/mmmm), and the license is available [here](https://github.com/mikelovesrobots/mmmm/blob/master/LICENSE).

+The web UI is a derivate work of [this](https://codepen.io/amyyf/pen/rJBypJ) codepen.